macmoi/file.api/commands.md

 -------------------------------
 ## Configuring EF Core

 EF Core is necessary to access to our database, in our case we're going to use MySQL Server as DBMS but any other DBMS can be used (i.e: SQL Server, PostgreSQL, MongoDB, Oracle...).
-To archive this we need to add the dependencies to our project, and also we need to add EFCore to our system because NETCore dosen't come with the ORM by default.
+To achieve this we need to add the dependencies to our project, and also we need to add EFCore to our system because NETCore dosen't come with the ORM by default.

 ```bash
 dotnet tool install --global dotnet-ef